Rubberazer/Jetclocks/README.md

 - Make sure that everything is OK, if you corrupt your device tree and your backup label in extlinux.conf is not correct you will be in trouble.

+- Reboot, after reboot you can check wheter the overaly has been applied:

+    ```
+    ls /proc/device-tree/jetclocks/

+    ```
+    If everything went OK, you should see:

+    clock-names  clocks  compatible  name  status

+<h2 align="left">COMPILE THE MODULE:</h2>